-Title of the law: "Medical assistance on Title of the law: "Application of medically human assisted procreation" Law 3089/2002, assisted procreation" Law 3305/2005, State State Journal (FEK) No 327.
-Journal (FEK) No 17 Date of adoption and entry into force: 20 th Date of adoption and entry into force: 26th of December 2002 of January 2005.
-Published: 23 of December 2002 This law mostly regulates issues of affiliation with the child to be born by medically assisted reproduction.
-This law also legalizes post-mortem insemination and surrogate motherhood, under certain conditions which are specified in the relevant articles.
-Published: 27 January 2005 In 2005, Law 3305 was enacted regarding Medically Assisted Procreation in Greece.
+Title of the law: "Application of medically assisted procreation" Law 3305/2005, State Journal (FEK) No 17

+Date of adoption and entry into force: 26th of January 2005.

+Published: 27 January 2005

+In 2005, Law 3305 was enacted regarding Medically Assisted Procreation in Greece.
 Whereas the previous law 3089 regulates mainly issues of affiliation of the child to be born with her parents, this law supplements the previous one and mainly regulates the way in which Units of MAP function.
 It describes the methods of MAP, conditions of application, informed consent issues, cryopreservation of gametes, gamete donation, embryo research, surrogacy, traceability etc. Moreover it provides for both administrative and penal sanctions for the perpetrators in case of violation of the law.
 It also establishes the responsible control mechanism, namely the National Authority for Medically Assisted Reproduction.
-According to this law methods of MAR are applied in a way which safeguards respect to the freedom of the individual and the right to development of personality (i.e. a right protected by the Greek Constitution), as well as the satisfaction of the desire to have a child , always according to the principles of Bioethics.
+According to this law methods of MAR are applied in a way which safeguards respect to the freedom of the individual and the right to development of personality (i.e. a right protected by the Greek Constitution), as well as the satisfaction of the desire to have a child, always according to the principles of Bioethics.
 The law further stipulates that the above mentioned application shall always take into consideration the welfare of the child to be born.

-Title of the law: Health Act, Act CLIV of 1997, Chapter IX (further: Act) Date of adoption: 23.12.1997 entry into force: 01.07.1998 Published in: Magyar Közlöny Nr 119, 1997 not actually
+Title of the law: Health Act, Act CLIV of 1997, Chapter IX (further: Act)

+Date of adoption: 23.12.1997 entry into force: 01.07.1998

+Published in: Magyar Közlöny Nr 119, 1997